canha42/pinterest-pin-it/readme.txt

 * Open beta test

 == Upgrade Notice ==
 If you have made changes to the button, please make sure to back it up before updating.
+Update will most likely wipe any changes you've made to the plugin.